carsongray2834/Team1/README.md

     My idea is to make a little faucet that drips water on mouse click and it will explode after a few clicks.

+NOTES:
+For drawing shapes and measuring scale: remember that width increases half as fast as height. drawRect(row,column, 20, 10) will draw a square. drawOval(center row, center column, 20, 10) will draw a circle.